yashasvigirdhar/WebCrawler/README.md

 This is the only way external consumers can interact with the system.

+### Crawling Rules

+1. Note that the crawler only supports `HTTP` and `HTTPS` schemes for the starting URL.
+Same rule is applied when crawling further nested pages.

+2. On top of #1, we filter URLs with fragments.

+3. Currently, we don't limit the depth of how many nested level we go.
+This could be changed in future iterations to handle some websites.
+However, we do make sure that we crawl one page only once.

 ### Usage

+The project has been developed in IntelliJ Idea IDE.
+The easiest way to run is to just import it in the IDE and run `Main`.

 After we run the program, it asks the user to enter the starting base url on the command line.